 - You can also see more than one phone number.
 These extra numbers (have seen up to 3 displayed so far) are the alternate phone numbers on your listing.
 This is the only place people can see those extra numbers.

 - Special hours don’t currently appear in the footer.
 This includes Google’s automatic notification about business hours possibly being varied due to public holidays.

 - Google reviews don’t currently appear on the site.

 - Attributes don’t currently appear on the site.

 - Only one call-to-action button is available.
-You can put other links on the page (in the summary body), just keep it to a few.
+You can add links on the page (summary body); remember to keep it to a few.
 I suspect the number of links in the body is part of Google’s spam detection.

 - There is no support for videos or gifs currently.

 - There is currently no import/export functionality.
 Since it’s only a one-page site, a simple copy and paste should suffice.